Frank Cicero Jr.: Legal career

-Cicero has been a member of Kirkland & Ellis for more than five decades as a litigator, partner (since 1970), and senior partner.
-He has handled major civil and criminal trials in U.S. federal and state courts as well as international arbitrations and litigations.
+Cicero was a member of Kirkland & Ellis for more than five decades as a litigator, partner (since 1970), and senior partner.
+He handled major civil and criminal trials in U.S. federal and state courts as well as international arbitrations and litigations.
 He represented Skidmore Owings & Merrill before the Iranian-American Claims Tribunal in The Hague (1981–2) and corporations such as Abbott Laboratories, Ameritech, Amoco, BP, General Motors, Nissan and Price Waterhouse, in cases that range from antitrust and trade regulation to environmental issues to trademark claims.

-Cicero's work has been recognized in several editions of the lawyer-rating directories The Best Lawyers In America, and Chambers & Partners America's Leading Business Lawyers, as well as in the books, Superwreck (1987), which details the Amoco Cadiz oil spill, and The Man Who Beat Clout City (1977), about a landmark police discrimination suit.
+Cicero's work was recognized in several editions of the lawyer-rating directories The Best Lawyers In America, and Chambers & Partners America's Leading Business Lawyers, as well as in the books, Superwreck (1987), which details the Amoco Cadiz oil spill, and The Man Who Beat Clout City (1977), about a landmark police discrimination suit.
 Chambers & Partners identified Cicero as "the elder statesman" at K&E, highlighting his litigation and defense experience, strategic advice, and oversight of major cases.
 The Chicago Tribune described him as "one of the top corporate trial lawyers in Chicago;" in an interview, Senior U.S. District Judge Prentice H. Marshall named him among "the great lawyers" that appeared before him.
 After Richard M. Daley's election as mayor in 1989, Cicero was widely mentioned as a candidate to succeed him as interim Cook County State's Attorney.
 In 2009, Cicero was among the nation's lawyers honored by Best Lawyers at its 25th anniversary event.